Fiat Tipo (Type 160): Variants

 Power from 58 to 148 PS came from 1.1, 1.4, 1.6, 1.7, 1.8, 1.8 16v, 2.0, and 2.0 16v petrol engines, as well as a 1.7 diesel, 1.9 diesel, and 1.9 turbodiesel.

 The 1.1 base engine was widely regarded as underpowered for the car, which was otherwise roomy for five adults and with above average equipment.
 This version was never sold in the United Kingdom.
 The top of the range was the 2.0 Sedicivalvole (16 valves).

 The Sedicivalvole gained its engine from the Lancia Thema, and with a much smaller and lighter bodyshell to house it, this power unit brought superb performance and handling, and a top speed of around 130 mi/h, which made it faster than the Volkswagen Golf GTI of that era.
 The market in the United Kingdom initially received only the 1.4 and 1.6 versions of the Tipo, with the 1.8 and 2.0 petrol engines and the diesel powered units not being imported until the beginning of the 1990s.

-The smaller Uno had been a huge success there during the 1980s (peaking at more than 40,000 sales in 1988) and it was widely expected by both Fiat and by the motoring press that the Tipo would prove similarly successful, but sales ultimately fell below expectations.
+The smaller Uno achieved remarkable success in that market throughout the 1980s, reaching its peak with over 40,000 sales in 1988.
+Both Fiat and the motoring press had high hopes that the Tipo would replicate this triumph, but sales fell short of expectations.

 The Tipo was facelifted in 1993, and a three-door version was added, as well as minor exterior changes (the two evolutions of the car can be differentiated by their slightly different radiator grilles and headlamps) and improved specifications; safety features like stiffer bodyshells, driver's airbag, and side impact bars were added to the range.
 This included the new S, SX, and SLX trim levels, as well as a new eight valve 2.0 GT model.